 Appalachia boasts some of the most diverse temperate rainforest in the world.
 The rich hardwood and evergreen canopies shelter a large population of migrating and resident birds, numerous mammals, and hundreds of rare plant and insect species.
 The true native forests are often threatened, however, by clearcutting, urban expansion and mountaintop removal coal mining.
 Stewardship by landowners is essential to retain a vital Appalachian forest eco-system for the future.

-FREE Managing Your Woodlands Handbook & companion DVD
+FREE Managing Your Woodlands Handbook PDF

 The second edition of Managing Your Woodlands shares information on forest management plans, working with foresters and loggers, management options and techniques, forest ecology, forest health problems, economic considerations, and financial incentive programs for good management.
-The resource section of the handbook connects landowners with people, organizations and other information that will assist you when making decisions about your forest management.
+The resource section connects landowners with people, organizations and other information that will assist you when making decisions about your forest management.

 NEW TO THE SECOND EDITION: